Make a habit of two things: to help; or at least to do no harm. (Hippocrates)

 Still a good idea today?

 The problem is that, almost without exception, we are talking about a generation of people with dysfunctional human physiology.
 Simply put, we have become far too toxic these days.
 And fasting initiates utilization of stored fat for fuel and thus the release of all the toxins stored in the fat.
 So, fasting leads to rapid release and circulation of massive toxic loads.
-On top of that, many people are hypoglycemics these days and in such cases fasting is again not a good idea.
+On top of that, many people are hypoglycemic these days and in such cases fasting is again not a good idea.

 Like many other health promoting practices, fasting is just a tool.
 Under careful observation and with certain individuals it can promote health benefits, like improved digestive function (through rest and recovery of the system), decreased immune hypersensitivity and therefore decrease in auto-immune disease, improved insulin sensitivity, improved leptin sensitivity.
 But it is NOT the solution to all your health problems, and in many instances it could generate more harm than good.
-Bottom line, choose your fastings very wisely and for short, intermittent periods of time if you really feel you need them and/or you have actual clinical proof that these can benefit your health.
+Bottom line, choose your fasting very wisely and for short, intermittent periods of time if you really feel you need them and/or you have actual clinical proof that these can benefit your health.

 To Detox or Not to Detox?